mohan2020/w2hsite/site/content/team/index.md

       pic: /img/team/rosenbach.jpg
       text: >
         Ben is a software engineer with a particular passion for web development.
 He believes it presents the greatest opportunity for new and unique ways of interaction with users.
 He feels that he is at his dream job because he's constantly challenged to be as creative as possible and also given an opportunity to explore new technologies.
 He has a bachelors degree in Computer Software Engineering from Drexel University and has worked with multiple organizations in the software development and engineering space.
+    - name: Aaron Leitner
+      title: Software Developer
+      twitter:
+      linkedin: aleitner
+      bgpic: /img/bg/photo4.jpg
+      pic: /img/team/leitner.jpg
+      text: >
+        Aaron Leitner is a software developer at the Penn Medicine Center for Health Care Innovation.
+In this role, Aaron works to improve and maintain the Way to Health platform.
+Prior to joining the team, Aaron worked for a number of startups specializing in web and mobile development.
+Aaron received his bachelor’s degree in environmental studies from Ursinus College and is currently working towards a Master’s in Health Informatics at Drexel University.
 implementation:
   member:
-    - name: Devon Taylor
-      title: Research Operations
-      twitter: devonhtaylor
-      linkedin: devon-taylor-mph-43b8177a
-      bgpic: /img/photos/photo34.jpg
-      pic: /img/team/taylor.jpg
-      text: >
-        Devon Taylor is the Way to Health Operations Specialist at the Center for Health Initiatives and Behavioral Economics.
-Devon used the Way to Health platform for study and patient management and gained extensive experience building and managing various studies prior to joining the Way to Health team full time in March 2016.
-She consults with research and clinical project teams to determine project feasibility, refine protocols, and increase project quality by assisting teams in the building and testing of platforms. <br><br>Devon received her bachelor’s degree in biology from Lehigh University and graduated with a Master’s in Public Health from the University of Pennsylvania.
     - name: Stephanie Brown
       title: Clinical Operations
       twitter: